alfonsof/terraform-aws-repo-examples/README.md

 ## Requirements

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
-* You must have an [AWS (Amazon Web Services) account](http://aws.amazon.com/).
+* You must have an [AWS (Amazon Web Services)](http://aws.amazon.com/) account.
+* It uses the Terraform AWS Provider that interacts with the many resources supported by AWS through its APIs.

-This code was written for Terraform 0.10.x.
+* This code was written for Terraform 0.10.x.

 ## Using the code